flashbots/mev-research/FRPs/stagnant/FRP-7.md

 In order to tackle this objects is to answer the following questions:
 * In what ways do crypto auctions differ from existing literature: what are the impact of easy collusion forming on cooperative strategies and does current literature fall short of addressing this concern?
 Ad auctions have a similar setting, perhaps a better survey of how they deal with it? (see Methodology for survey of existing projects, i.e. industry anecdotes).
 * What assumptions can be made about the participants and their capabilities (includes a potentially malicious miner)?
-* Does expanding the auction format (from a single winning bundle to potentially multipe winning bundles) make auction design much more difficult?
+* Does expanding the auction format (from a single winning bundle to potentially multiple winning bundles) make auction design much more difficult?
 * How do current implementation auctions in crypto deal with issues such as efficiency, security, privacy, and auditability?
 * In the field of combinatorial auctions: are there existing theoretical auctions that imply constraints on our setting in terms of computability of optimal strategy?
 * In the area of computational complexity: are there computationally difficult auctions with good enough heuristic, or sub-optimal, solutions?